mboyea/lacuna/README.md

 - [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 - [Clone *your forked repository*](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) from GitHub to your computer.

-Because Nix manages all dependencies, it is the only tool required to be installed manually.
+Because Nix manages all packages, it is the only dependency required to be installed manually.

 - [Install Nix](https://nixos.org/download/).
 - [Enable Flakes](https://nixos.wiki/wiki/Flakes).